How Do I Protect Myself Against Hackers

 3. Password Managers and the “Human Factor”

-Use a manager (like Bitwarden) for 90% of your accounts.
-For your “Crown Jewels” (banks or primary emails), use your memory or the Analog Method: a physical piece of paper with a code only you understand, kept in a safe place at home.
+Use a manager (like Bitwarden paid version) for 90% of your accounts.
+And like nothing is 100% safe, for your “Crown Jewels” (banks or primary emails), use your own memory or the Analog Method: a physical piece of paper with a code only you understand, kept in a safe place at home.
 Hackers can’t break into your drawer from the internet.

 4. Phishing: The Art of Deception